KDE/digikam-doc/post_processing/expo_blending.rst

     :alt:
     :align: center

-    The Bracketed JPEG Files Selected from Icon-View
+    The Bracketed NEF Files Selected from Icon-View

 This opens the Exposure Blending wizard that guides you through the entire process.